APA Health Services Psychology

 Do I need to have work or practica experience providing direct service to students in a college counseling center?

 YES.
-As our APPIC directory profile has indicated, we require that students have some previous experience in a college/university counseling center.
+We require that students have some previous experience in a college/university counseling center.
 This experience could be in the health/counseling center at a college/university but not a separate department such as the departmental clinic that serves students and the larger geographical community.
-The purpose for this requirement is that we have found over the years that it is a better fit with our site if interns understand the role of a college/university counseling center, have at least some experience in this type of setting, and have passion around working in this type of setting.
+We have found over the years that it is a better fit with our site if interns understand the role of a college/university counseling center, have at least some experience in this type of setting, and have passion around working in this type of setting.
 Other clinical practica settings in addition to a counseling center is also well received as this broadens one's clinical skills.

 When does the UCTC require you to have your dissertation proposal approved?